-There are two types of ETH_CI traffic units: Data traffic units and OAM traffic units.
-If the L/T field equals the OAM Etype value (89-02 as defined in [IEEE 802.1ag]) the ETH_CI traffic unit is an ETH_CI OAM traffic unit, otherwise it is an ETH_CI data traffic unit.
+There are two types of ETH_CI traffic units: data traffic units and OAM traffic units.
+If the L/T field equals the OAM Etype value (89-02 as defined in clause 10 of [ITU-T G.8013]) the ETH_CI traffic unit is an ETH_CI OAM traffic unit, otherwise it is an ETH_CI data traffic unit.

-The Payload field of an ETH_CI OAM traffic unit can be decomposed into the Maintenance Entity Group Level field (MEL), the Version field (Ver), the Opcode field (Opc), the Flags field (F), the TLV Offset field (Offs) and Opcode specific fields.
-This structure of ETH_CI OAM traffic units is defined in clause 9 of [ITU-T Y.1731].
+The payload field of an ETH_CI OAM traffic unit can be decomposed into the maintenance entity group level field (MEL), the version field (Ver), the Opcode field (Opc), the flags field (F), the TLV offset field (Offs) and Opcode specific fields.
+This structure of ETH_CI OAM traffic units is defined in clause 9 of [ITU-T G.8013].